 Active case

-Why are people filing Camp Lejeune renal toxicity lawsuits?
+Why have people filed Camp Lejeune renal toxicity lawsuits?

 Renal toxicity, also known as nephrotoxicity, is a rapid decline of kidney function.
 It is caused by exposure to medications and chemicals that damage the kidneys.
 Several chemicals were discovered in the water supply at Camp Lejeune, affecting residents and workers from August 1, 1953, to December 31, 1987.